Skip to content

 Claims

 Each claim is sourced and shown by default.
-The mark beside it reads its status — a hollow ring with the count of independent sources (reported, awaiting review), a solid dot (human-verified), or oxblood (disputed).
+The mark beside it reads its status — a hollow ring (reported, awaiting review), a solid dot (human-verified), or an oxblood triangle (disputed).
+The numbered references point to the sources at the page bottom.
 Verification is human-only.

 0 of 4 facts verified · help verify →